Looking for alternatives to Animoto?

 A free Biteable plan includes access to a smaller, hand-picked collection of hundreds of high-quality stock footage scenes, from abstract footage to people, business, and landscape themes.

-Paid Biteable users have even more options — access to more than 85,000 free premium stock footage clips for every possible theme, and individually priced clips from Shutterstock’s millions of ultra-high quality options.
+Paid Biteable users have even more options — access to more than 800,000 premium stock footage clips for every possible theme.
 Just select your favorite clip and add it to your video.

 Animoto stock footage